Zumoh/Smishing-Lab/README.md

 ### Tools Used

-- VirusTotal: Scans links and files with multiple antivirus programs to detect malicious activity.
+- VirusTotal: To scan link found in the text message.
-- Cisco Talos: Evaluates the safety and reputation of IP addresses and websites.
+- Cisco Talos: To evaluate the safety and reputation of IP addresses associated with the url.
-- AnyRun: Executes and analyzes suspicious files and links in a controlled environment to observe their behavior.
+- AnyRun: To Execute and analyze the links in a controlled environment to observe its behavior.
-- Whois: Provides ownership details of domain names and IP addresses.
+- Whois: To acertain ownership details of the domain found in the link.
-- URLscan.io: Analyzes websites and URLs to identify their behavior and potential risks.
+- URLscan.io: To analyzes the URL to identify its behavior and potential risks.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc